organicmaps/organicmaps/docs/INSTALL.md

   - `Release` is a fully optimized version for app stores.

 - _Flavor_:
-  - `Web` is a light apk without any bundled maps.
+  - `Web` is a light APK without any bundled maps.
   - `Google` is a full Google Play store version including a low-zoom overview world map.
-  - `Fdroid` is a version for publishing on [F-Droid](https://f-droid.org/) open source apps store (no bundled maps and no Google services).
+  - `Fdroid` is a version for publishing on the [F-Droid](https://f-droid.org/) open source apps store (no bundled maps and no Google services).
   - ...and other flavors like `Huawei`.

 You can choose a build variant in Android Studio's "Build > Select Build Variant..." menu.
 There you can also choose a target architecture (Active ABI) like _x86_64_ (for e.g. emulator) or _arm64-v8a_ (many modern devices).

 To build and run the app in the emulator or on a hardware device use a "Run > Run (android)" menu item.

-To build a redistributable apk use a "Build > Build Bundle(s) / APK(s) > Build APK(s)" menu item.
-Generated apks are stored in `build/outputs/apk/`.
+To build a redistributable APK use a "Build > Build Bundle(s) / APK(s) > Build APK(s)" menu item.
+Generated APKs are stored in `build/outputs/apk/`.

 See also https://developer.android.com/studio/run.